techstackmedia/lendsqr/README.md

 Based on the current id, it is between `1 to 100`.
 That is replace `:id` to any number between 1 to 100.

 4. Design

 Click the [link to get the Figma design](https://www.google.com/url?q=https://www.figma.com/file/ZKILoCoIoy1IESdBpq3GNC/Frontend&sa=D&source=editors&ust=1673861562837685&usg=AOvVaw13_5gDNbAIEaae_KDWvVyu)

 5. Deployment
-To deploy the app using Heroku, make sure Heroku is installed on PC.
-Also make sure you have a file named **Procfile** with no extension.
+To [deploy the app using Heroku](https://www.heroku.com/nodejs) make sure Heroku is installed on PC.
+To install Heroku [click the link here](https://devcenter.heroku.com/articles/heroku-cli) and follow the instructions based on your Operating System.
+Also make sure you have a file named **Procfile** with no extension is in the project root directory.
 The Procfile must have the text `web: npm start` for it to work.
 Follow the steps below:
  - `git add .`
  - `git commit -m 'commit message here'`
  - `git push origin <branch-name>`